Dutch Privateers: Blood & Plunder Faction Review

 150 Point Dutch Privateer Sloop using 16 Zeelieden and 5 Militie with a focus on Swivel guns and boarding.

 This next list needs an additional pack of Zeelieden (or some sailor unit to use as proxies) and another pack of Enter Ploeg to fill out a full crew for a Sloop.
-The Commander is also upgraded to the 15 point Experienced Commander that has the Strict rule (which has been entirely rewritten in the current errata) which makes these cannons and swivels the most accurate artillery in the game.
+The Commander is upgraded to the 15-point Experienced Commander that has the Strict rule (which has been entirely rewritten in the current errata) which makes these cannons and swivels the most accurate artillery in the game.

 strict